AntoineJac/awsProject/README.md

 Github Actions:

+If using Github action, you will need to create the variables under Settings and Secrets:

 ![A test image](images/Github_Actions.png)

-If using Github action, you will need to create the variables under Settings and Secrets.

 Azure Pipelines: